Luminilion/Visual-Intelligence---Benchmarking-Framework-for-Bad-Weather-Distortion/userguide.md

 1. Create a folder with your model's name inside the folder `candidate_model`.
 2. Place the **python run file**, your trained model and all other files needed to run your candidate model inside this folder.
 3. Place your **requirements file** inside the `requirements_files` folder.
+4. Download the dataset [TODO: Add explanation on where and how to download the dataset and place files]

 ## Run the framework